appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-amazon-s3.md

 ## Connect S3

 :::caution
-You must whitelist the IP address of the Appsmith deployment `18.223.74.85` and `3.131.104.27` on your S3 instance before connecting to the bucket.
+If you are a cloud user, you must whitelist the IP address of the Appsmith deployment `18.223.74.85` and `3.131.104.27` on your S3 instance before connecting to the bucket.
 For more information about whitelisting on Amazon, see [Managing access based on specific IP addresses](https://docs.aws.amazon.com/AmazonS3/latest/userguide/example-bucket-policies.html#example-bucket-policies-IP).
 :::

 ### Connection parameters